-> So, you’re ready to take a run at a new housecleaning business.
+So, you’re ready to take a run at a new and successful housecleaning business.
 I’ll bet your friends and loved ones are asking, “Really?
 Is now the best time?

-> At Launch27, we know what it’s like to deal with such questions.
+At Launch27, we know what it’s like to deal with such questions.
 After all, we’ve watched thousands of our maid service software clients provide the best answer possible.
 Action.

-> We also know that in the beginning, momentum is everything, so we’re here to help with exactly that in our 12-week Launch & Learn program.
+We also know that in the beginning, momentum is everything, so we’re here to help with precisely that in our 12-week Launch & Learn program.

-> First, a little history:
+First, a little history:

 The name of our company came about as the result of entrepreneur Rohan Gilkes.
 He created a 27-day live tour of his idea-to-business launch of a house cleaning business, which resulted in the development of a maid service software – Launch27.